-- The net taxable value increased approximately 7% from 2020 net taxable values. - The District's refined average daily attendance is expected to increase.
-The City is seeing growth in housing starts and enrollment numbers are expected to increase as those homes are sold. - The maintenance and operations tax rate decreased from \$1.0299 per \$100 valuation to \$0.9937 per \$100 valuation due to the rate compression required by the new State funding formula.
-The debt service rate increased from \$0.44 per \$100 valuation to \$0.46 per \$100 valuation. - The District will receive ESSER funds of over \$16 million to be used over the next three years.
-A portion has been included in the FY 2022 Budget. - The FY 2022 Budget has been approved with \$59.7 million in revenues and \$65.9 million in expenditures.
-The District will use a portion of fund balance for building renovations as it prepares for student growth.
+- The net taxable value increased approximately 30% from 2021 net taxable values. - The District's refined average daily attendance is expected to increase.
+The City is seeing growth in housing starts and enrollment numbers are expected to increase as those homes are sold. - The maintenance and operations tax rate decreased from \$0.9937 per \$100 valuation to \$0.9429 per \$100 valuation due to the rate compression required by the new State funding formula.
+The debt service rate remained the same \$0.46 per \$100 valuation. - The District has been receiving ESSER funds of during FY 2022 and will continue for the next two years.
+A portion has been included in the FY 2023 Budget and the remainder will be used in FY 2024.
+The total will exceed \$16 million. - The FY 2022 Budget has been approved with \$60.56 million in revenues and \$68 million in expenditures.
+The District is in the process of finishing the building of a new bus barn and have also included other renovations in the FY 2023 budget to keep facilities and grounds maintained.